 Nevill Holt Opera also operates an education programme created in partnership with music, design and theatre teachers.
 This has reached over 600 children in the local area, through the support of our Headline sponsors, providing workshops opportunities and dress rehearsal tickets for local children.
 In addition to this, the children’s chorus for the 2014 La Bohème was made up entirely of students from an inner city Academy in Northampton.
 For many of these children, NHO was their first experience of classical music, and a stunning introduction.

-Nevill Holt is also home to one of the most interesting and diverse collections of modern and contemporary British sculpture and patrons of the opera can spend the afternoon in the historic gardens, enjoying supper in the pop-up restaurant and exploring works by artists such as Allen Jones, Anthony Gormley, Marc Quinn, Nic Fiddian Green and Sean Henry to name just a few.
+Nevill Holt is also home to one of the most interesting and diverse collections of modern and contemporary British sculpture and patrons of the opera can spend the afternoon in the historic gardens, enjoying supper in the pop-up restaurant and exploring works by artists Allen Jones, Anthony Gormley, Marc Quinn, Nic Fiddian Green and Sean Henry to name but a few.

 Tickets for the 2015 Season will be on sale from January.
 Please keep an eye on the website for more information and annoucements, or email [email protected]